dundd2/Game-Development-Project1-Fall-Guin/readme.md

 ## Documentation

-Please take a look at the included PDF documentation and presentation files for detailed technical specifications, project requirements, and presentation slides.
+Please review the included PDF documentation and presentation files for detailed technical specifications, project requirements, and presentation slides.